pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-My final milestone overall was to sew all of my components onto my brace and test it to see if it accruately detects improper and proper squat form.
+My final milestone overall was to sew all of my components onto my brace and test it to see if it accurately detects improper and proper squat form.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 In this milestone, I totally changed how my accelerometer values were being read.
-I scrapped the idea of using a logistic regression model, and instead, I used the Madgwick filter (see _Adafruit LSM6DS3 + LIS3MDL Accelerometer_) and used roll, pitch, and yaw values to get accurate data from my accelereometer.
+I scrapped the idea of using a logistic regression model, and instead, I used the Madgwick filter (see _Adafruit LSM6DS3 + LIS3MDL Accelerometer_) and used roll, pitch, and yaw values to get accurate data from my accelerometer.

 &nbsp;
 &nbsp;